max-4711/ez-event-push/README.md

-# ez-event-push
+# Push4711
 Need an easy way to push events via SignalR?
-This might be interesting for you...
+This one might be interesting for you...

 # Usage / Setup
 It's really easy to setup and use this library.
 Let's walk through the process step by step while observing an example.